sadiqhabib/express-seed/README.md

 # Start the server using node
 npm start

-# Start the server using nodemon (for development)
+# Start the server for development (using nodemon)
-npm run nodemon
+npm start:dev
 ```

+Look in the `package.json` for other scripts available to you.

 ## Folder structure